dotnetthailand/dotnetthailand.github.io/content/cloud-hosting/azure/app-service.md

 - **Note**, you need to wrap double quote to a runtime value.
 - After your App Service is ready, it will deploy your source code from a Git server.
 You can log in to Azure portable to check deployment status.
 - [More details for App Service](https://docs.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest)
-- Example code to create an app service:
+- Example code to create an empty app service that we will deploy with GitHub Actions:
   ```sh
   $ az webapp create \
     --name codesanook-example-app-service \